chadblack/Inquisition2025/calendar.md

 READ:

-* Miriam Bodian, *Dying in the Law of Moses*, Chapter 5.
+* *Dying in the Law of Moses*, "A Converso Surgeon in the Viceroyalty of Peru."
 * Kathryn Joy McKnight, "Blasphemy as Resistance: An African Slave Woman before the Mexican Inquisition," pp. 229-254 in Giles (1999).